Stateless

 Knowing that I’ve had all the info I needed for a cut-and-paste attack.

-• a message with the second-last block ending with &admin= and the next being 0 and padding
+- a message with the second-last block ending with

-• a message with a block ending with &age= and the next starting with 1&university=
+and padding - a message with a block ending with